 Georgia residents who are uninsured or underinsured and unable to pay hospital bills continue to add to the uncompensated care challenges that hospitals, both rural and non-rural, face.
 In 2017, Georgia hospitals absorbed more than $2.1 billion in costs for care that was provided but not paid for.
 In the same year, Georgia’s uninsured rate was 15.4 percent, the fifth-highest in the nation behind Texas, Oklahoma, Florida and Alaska.
 The national average is 10.2 percent.
 Additionally, Medicaid pays Georgia hospitals only about 87 percent of actual costs, meaning hospitals lose 13 cents on every dollar spent treating a Medicaid recipient.

 Unfortunately, many hospitals have been forced to close due to dire fiscal strain.
-Since 2012, nine Georgia hospitals have closed and others, especially those in rural areas, are fighting to keep their doors open.
+Thirteen Georgia hospitals have closed since 2013 and others, especially those in rural areas, are fighting to keep their doors open.